Chrisslue/bpmn/bpmn-dsl/WorkflowConformance/index.md

 - Wf start and end with events
 - all task/event/gateways have names
 - declaration of nodes is separate form links
+- each And split branch ends in an And Merge